1044585428/learngit/readme.txt

-Git is a greate version control system
+Git is a great version control system
 Git is free softWare
+wdnmd